Applying for a Microloan for Your Startup

 Additional Resources for Startups

 Besides financing, you might welcome other forms of support for your startup.
-Here are some resources that offer free assistance to new small businesses, such as access to mentors, help creating a business plan, business workshops, and training sessions:
+Here are some resources that offer new small businesses free assistance, including access to mentors, help creating a business plan, business workshops, and training sessions:

 • Small Business Development Centers